 Enable data retention

-which will compress data older than 7 days.
+-- Set a retention policy on the "processvaluetable" table, which will delete data older than 7 days.

 What’s next